 The vocalis muscle makes small adjustments to the tension of the vocal ligaments.
 Similar to a rubber band, lengthening of the vocal folds also ‘thins’ them, while shortening of the vocal folds ‘thickens’ them.
 Thus the general action of vocalis is to shorten, and thicken, the vocal folds and thereby change the tonal quality of the voice.

 Since the vocalis muscle attaches at the anterior part of the vocal ligament, its contraction can exhibit a tension of the anterior part, with simultaneous relaxation of the posterior part of the vocal cords.This action results in the production of a high-pitched voice.

 Do you think you know everything about the vocal cords?
-Test yourself with the following quiz and see where you stand:
+Test yourself with the following learning materials and their integrated quizzes and see where you stand: